-Master double bedroom (can be made up as a twin) with en suite bathroom and doors opening onto a balcony
+Master double bedroom with en suite bathroom and doors opening onto a balcony

 3 further bedrooms with en suite bathrooms – each room can be made up as doubles or twins

 Large, open plan kitchen, dining room and sitting room